 After visiting Ho Chi Minh Mausoleum, you should spend time visiting One Pillar Pagoda which is one of the most famous historic Buddhist temples in the capital of Vietnam.
 Also, One Pillar Pagoda together with Perfume Pagoda are considered the most iconic temples of Vietnam.

 According to the remained document, the architecture of this pagoda originated from the period prior to the Ly Dynasty.
 Located off the base of the old Tay Cam Garden of the Captial Thang Long, One Pillar Pagoda was made of wood.
 Inside the pagoda is the statue of Avalokiteśvara Bodhisattva.
 After several renovations, One Pillar Pagoda now comprises a stone lotus-lotus fountain which is 3-meter square.
 Featuring curvy line, This fountain is placed on a pillar which is 4 meters high (not mentioned the underwater part) and has the diameter of 1.2 meters.
 There are two stone columns piled together.
 At the top of the pillars, there are many wooden bars to hold the above tower.

 The lotus fountain has a tile roof which is curved at four opposite corners.
 Above the fountain is the model of dragon and Phoenix which symbolizes for the power and authority.

 2. Visiting the Temple of Literature, Hanoi

 Temple of Literature is the most diverse Historical Relics of Hanoi, Vietnam.
-Temple of Literature was constructed under the time of the King Ly Thanh Tong in order to honor and worship Confucius, sages, and scholar.
+Temple of Literature was constructed under the time of the King Ly Thanh Tong in order to honor and worship Confucius, sages, and scholars.
 It’s also the first university located in the South Citadel of Thang Long, Vietnam.
 Being one of 23 special national relics, Temple of Literature consists of Van Lake (Literature Lake), Constellation of Literature Pavilion, Constellation of Literature pavilion, The Great Middle Gate, The Great Portico, Attained Talent Gate, Accomplished Virtue Gate, Crystallization of Letters Gate, Magnificence of Letters Gate, Well of Heavenly Clarity, and Stele of Doctors.